Deutsche Bank profit seen higher on bond trading

 In late September, Deutsche Bank's Jain told investors the bank had seen a "very solid" performance in the third quarter.

-Deutsche Bank is expected to report third-quarter pretax profit rose 13 percent to 1.06 billion euros (854 million pounds), the average of nine estimates in a Reuters poll of banks and brokerages showed.
+Deutsche Bank is expected to report third-quarter pretax profit rose 13 percent to 1.06 billion euros ($1.37 billion), the average of nine estimates in a Reuters poll of banks and brokerages showed.

 Improvements in fixed-income markets have already underpinned earnings at Japanese rival Nomura, and helped Morgan Stanley (MS.N) beat estimates.

-In July, Deutsche said it would cut 1,900 jobs and last month signalled that job losses may exceed this number.
+In July, Deutsche said it would cut 1,900 jobs and last month signaled that job losses may exceed this number.

 After announcing 3,500 job cuts Credit Suisse CSGN.VX last week said job further losses would be inevitable.